SenseNet/sncom-resources/_docs/profile-definition-language.md

 2. **Name**: One word after the keyword separated by a space.
 3. **Definition**: this is a valid content query (in CQL).

-It is strongly recommended to use AND / OR logical operators in the content query instead of usual Lucene occurences (empty / + / -) because the definition query will be URL encoded and the '+' character means space (0x20) in the URL.
+It is strongly recommended to use AND / OR logical operators in the content query instead of usual Lucene occurrences (empty / + / -) because the definition query will be URL encoded and the '+' character means space (0x20) in the URL.

 #### Usage